NESCLiC/spreadsheets-socsci-update/_episodes/00-intro.md

 Free spreadsheet programs such as LibreOffice are available.
 The functionality of these may differ from Excel, but in general they can be used to perform similar tasks.

+## What are spreadsheets good for?

+One of the earliest uses for spreadsheets was for accounting worksheets, and it continues to be true that spreadsheets are particularly useful for finance.
+In general, spreadsheets have information - in either numerical or string form - in a tabular format.
+The sheet is composed of a grid of cells, generally with either data or formulas in the cells (although programs like Excel, for example, can also create visualizations).
+Formulas refer to existing values in other cells to compute new values.
+Formulas say how to mechanically compute new values from existing values.

 ## Problems with Spreadsheets

 Spreadsheets are good for data entry,